 Challenge: Cultural Competence

-Cultural competence is the ability to relate to those who have cultural practices different from our own.
+Cultural competence is the ability to relate to people who have cultural practices different from our own.
 It requires certain skills that might not come easily, such as developing personal awareness and sensitivity, diving into knowledge about cultures you don’t understand, and using the resulting skills to reflect a new attitude in relationships with peers, educators, and coworkers.
-Cultural competence plants a deep seed of respect for diversity and encourages that same respect among others who come into contact with someone who knows how to be sensitive to a variety of cultures.
-There are four primary components in cultural competence:

 Having the capacity for cultural self-assessment